 This depends on the design of the buckle cover.
 Some products slide easily over a seatbelt, whereas others use Velcro and "wrap" around the seatbelt or child restraint buckle.
-Many buckle covers need a tool or key for release which should be kept in the vehicle the child is travelling in.
+Many buckle covers need a tool or key for release which manufacturers recommend keeping in the vehicle the child is travelling in.